 This is especially true if the stock was extended.
 Even more if the stock was extended and put in 3+ consecutive green or red bars to the 200MA.

-Here, you see the 200 MA (the red line) acting as support after the stock gaps up and as resistance after the stock gaps down:
+Here, you see the 200 moving average (the red line) acting as support after the stock gaps up and as resistance after the stock gaps down:

 -Look to buy stocks in an uptrend that base at or near the 200MA as soon as the rising 20MA catches up to price